 Corps of Engineers Section 404 Permitting

 The U.S. Army Corps of Engineers issued five General Permits that regulate placement of fill into wetlands designated "C" within the Municipality.
-The Long-Range Planning Section verifies and administers these General Permits.
+The Long-Range Planning Division verifies and administers these General Permits.
 Placement of fill into wetlands designated "A" or "B" requires a Section 404 Permit from the Corps.